LyCh1e/Stock-Prediction-Neural-Network/README.md

 1. python launch.py
 2. Enter a stock symbol (e.g. AAPL) and click "Add & Train"
 3. Watch training progress in the Log
-4. Switch to the Charts tab to see the price history and forecast
+4. Select a stock and click "Show Chart" to open its price history and forecast popup
 5. Click "Predict All" to refresh forecasts
 6. Click "Update All" for adaptive incremental learning
 7. Click "Update Stock Data" or "Update Predictions" to write xlsx files
+8. Switch to "Edit Model" to adjust lookback/epoch settings per stock
 ```

 ### GUI Button Reference